 Individually Designed Home Study

 Our 5-day workshop intensives are for certification credit, but non-certification students can take morning-only sessions for a reduced fee.
 Morning sessions involve Somatic Yoga and Flow Repatterning.
-Movement Facilitation through touch is taught in the afternoon sessions for certification students.
+Shin Soma Bodywork (teaching through touch) is taught in the afternoon sessions for certification students.
 Certification students take full-day intensives.